dunglas/frankenphp/docs/worker.md

 The previous worker snippet allows configuring a maximum number of request to handle by setting an environment variable named `MAX_REQUESTS`.

+### Worker failures

+If a worker script crashes with a non-zero exit code, FrankenPHP will restart it with an exponential backoff strategy.
+If the worker script stays up longer than the last backoff * 2, it will not penalize the worker script and restart it again.
+However, if the worker script continues to fail with a non-zero exit code in a short period of time (for example, having a typo in a script), FrankenPHP will crash with the error: `too many consecutive failures`.

 ## Superglobals Behavior

 [PHP superglobals](https://www.php.net/manual/en/language.variables.superglobals.php) (`$_SERVER`, `$_ENV`, `$_GET`...)